qwaszxerdfcv12344/SkillWise/README.md

-Option 2: Run as a Windows Executable (.exe)

-Download the Executable:
-Download SkillWise.exe from the Releases page.
-(Upload the .exe to a release after creation)

-Install Tesseract for OCR:
-Download and install Tesseract from here.
-Add Tesseract to your system PATH (e.g., C:\Program Files\Tesseract-OCR).

-Run the Executable:
-Double-click SkillWise.exe.
-The app will open in your default web browser.

-Enter Gemini API Key:
-In the app’s sidebar, enter your Gemini API key to enable roadmap generation.

 📦 Project Structure

 app.py: Main Streamlit app.
-resume_parser.py: Parses PDF resumes. roadmap_generator.py: Generates learning roadmaps using Gemini API. goal_analyzer.py: Analyzes career goals (placeholder). launch.py: Entry point for the .exe version. requirements.txt: Lists Python dependencies.
+resume_parser.py: Parses PDF resumes. roadmap_generator.py: Generates learning roadmaps using Gemini API. goal_analyzer.py: Analyzes career goals (placeholder). requirements.txt: Lists Python dependencies.

 📄 Dependencies